-Drainage Scheme Maintenance and Management - LLFA
+Drainage Scheme Maintenance and Management – LLFA s106?

 The development hereby approved shall not be occupied until details of the maintenance and management of the sustainable drainage scheme have been submitted to and approved in writing by the Local Planning Authority.
 The drainage scheme shall be implemented prior to the first occupation of the development hereby approved and thereafter managed and maintained in accordance with the approved details in perpetuity.
-The Local Planning Authority shall be granted access to inspect the sustainable drainage scheme for the lifetime of the development.
+The Local Planning Authority shall be granted access to inspect the sustainable drainage scheme for the lifetime of the development (duplication of c)?).
 The details of the scheme to be submitted for approval shall include: